 COvid 19 update

 In light of the COVID 19 crisis we are following the current guidelines issued by the Church of England.
-This means that, at present, both of our churches are CLOSED and all worship services now take place virtually.
-All upcoming events have been postponed until further notice.
-Details of how we are currently operating and supporting our community can be found here.
+This means that, at present, we are open at set times for private prayer, but that all worship services now take place virtually and all upcoming events have been postponed until further notice.
+For further details have a look here.

 welcome to our parish churches